johniwasz/whetstone.chatgpt/README.md

 ```

-Porcessing the fine tuning request will take some time.
+Processing the fine tuning request will take some time.
 Once it finishes, the __Status__ will report "succeeded" and it's ready to be used in a completion request.

 ```C#
 using (IChatGPTClient client = new ChatGPTClient("YOURAPIKEY"))